 How long has it existed?

-The directory was established in 2004 and has been refreshed and expanded since 2014.
+The library was established in 2004 and has been refreshed and expanded since 2014.

 Is it just for people in Victoria?

 No. The site is accessed by health professionals and consumers all over Australia.
-The HTD is also accessed internationally, predominately in countries with large, diverse populations such as Canada, India and the U.S.
+The library is also accessed internationally, predominately in countries with large, diverse populations such as Canada, India and the U.S.

 What sort of information is on the site?

-Information on the site covers a broad collection of health and wellbeing topics from Asthma to Mental Health to Family Violence, Housing and Centrelink resources.
+Information on the site covers a broad collection of health and wellbeing topics from Asthma to COVID-19 to Mental Health to Family Violence, Housing and Centrelink resources.

 How many translated resources are on the site?

-The HTD links currently to about 14.000 resources in over 100 languages.
+Health Translations links currently to over 23,000 resources in over 100 languages.

 How do we know the information is relevant and helpful?